UniversalDependencies/docs/_el/feat/Case.md

 </tr>
 </table>

-Case is an inflectional feature of [nouns](el-pos/NOUN), [proper nouns](el-pos/PROPN), [adjectives](el-pos/ADJ), [determiners](el-pos/DET), [pronouns](el-pos/PRON),  [numerals ](el-pos/NUM) and [verbs](el-pos/VERB).
+Case is an inflectional feature of [nouns](el-pos/NOUN), [proper nouns](el-pos/PROPN), [adjectives](el-pos/ADJ), [determiners](el-pos/DET), [pronouns](el-pos/PRON),  [numerals ](el-pos/NUM) and [verbs](el-pos/VERB)(participles).

 Case helps specify the role of the noun phrase in the sentence.
-For example,  typically nominative  is the case of nominal subjects and contrasts with the accusative case that typically marks objects.
-However, the accusative case is used to mark nouns in adverbial usages as well.
+For example,  in Modern Greek nominative  is the case of nominal subjects and contrasts with the accusative case that typically marks objects.
+However, the accusative is also used to mark nouns/proper nouns used as adverbs such as day names.

 Modern Greek morphology distinguishes four cases:
 `Nom`, `Gen`,  `Acc`, `Voc`.
-Dative was a case used in classical Greek; in Modern Greek it is occurs in fixed expressions inherited from classical Creek, e.g. γη _πυρί_ μιχθήτω 'let earth be mixed with fire".
+Dative was a case used in classical Greek; in Modern Greek it  occurs only in fixed expressions inherited from classical Creek, e.g. γη _πυρί_ μιχθήτω 'let earth be mixed with fire".
 We have decided not to use the label 'Dat' in fixed expressions.

 #### Examples